 - You should use the type of speed-bar you consider appropriate, depending on the type of harness, personal preferences, etc. - The speed-bar is detachable to facilitate its connection and / or disconnection to the risers as well as subsequent adjustment. - To connect it to the harness, please follow the instructions of the harness manufacturer.
-The majority of harnesses have a speed system pre-installed. - The standard connection of the speed-bar to the speed system is via Brummel hooks, where two slots in the hooks are interlocked, making their connection/disconnection easy.
-However, any connection system that is safe may be used.
+The majority of harnesses have a speed system pre-installed.

 Diagram 1.
-Speed-bar connection by means of the Brummel hook passage.
+Speed-bar connection by means of Kite loop (without Brummel hook)